Eligibility / Dual Admission / Readmission

 - It is highly recommended that all applicants submit an official copy of their final high school transcript or the equivalent.
 Non-high school graduates should contact the Center for New Students at 847.925.6208

-- Recent high school graduates are encouraged to provide SAT or ACT scores.
-Either an official ACT score report or an official high school transcript that includes ACT scores can be submitted to fulfill this requirement.
+- Recent high school graduates are encouraged to provide SAT and/or ACT scores.
+Either a test score report or a high school transcript that includes the test scores can be submitted to fulfill this requirement.

 Dual Admission Programs